 Registration

-Those people who are involved in the making of supplies of taxable goods and services are exempt, whereas the recipient of such goods and services will have to pay the reverse charge on such supplies.
+On the other hand, taxable entities engaged in making supplies of taxable goods and services are exempt from registration, and the recipient of such goods and services must pay reverse charge taxes on such supplies.

 Invoicing

-According to the latest news on the upcoming GST bill, every person paying tax on the basis of a reverse charge has to include that amount in the tax invoice that is going to be issued.
+As announced in the news about the GST bill that is in the pipeline, all the people liable for paying tax under reverse charge shall have to include this amount in the tax invoice which is to be issued.

-A registered person who is liable to pay tax on a reverse charge basis needs to issue an invoice mandatorily in contrast to the goods and services he or she is receiving from the person who isn’t registered under the GST.
+However, the laws mean that every registered person who is liable to pay tax on a reverse charge basis should be issuing an invoice mandatorily for everything that he or she receives in terms of goods or services from an individual who is not even registered under the GST.

 Exemption